mark-mxwl/freqy/README.md

 > All of Freqy's features are fully accessible with keyboard navigation.

 > [!TIP]
-> Connect a MIDI device to control Freqy via knobs, sliders, ribbons, etc.
+> Connect a MIDI device to control Freqy via knobs, sliders, note velocity, etc.

 ## Try It 🙌

-📡 🌐 Freqy is live at (URL needed) 🌐 📡
+🌐 Freqy is live at (URL needed) 🌐

 ### Browser Compatibility

-🔈 Freqy's audio features are fully compatible with all major browers: Chrome, Safari, Firefox, etc.
+🔈 Freqy's audio features are compatible with all major browers: Chrome, Safari, Firefox, etc.

 🎛 Firefox will request access to your MIDI devices.
 If your device fails to connect, try refreshing the page.